De Minimis Ending: What You Need to Know About New Customs Processing

 • Plus duties on both directions

-Customs brokers report return costs averaging $150-400 per round trip.
+According to trade policy analysis, return processing costs average $150-400 per round trip.
 Return prevention becomes essential for profit protection.

 Who eats the extra costs?